Archduke Wilhelm of Austria: Interwar period

-Second World War, French Resistance, and relations with the Banderites
+World War II, French Resistance, and relations with the Banderites

 The exact moment when Wilhelm Habsburg turned against the Nazis remains unclear.
 According to historian Timothy D. Snyder, by early 1942 he may have already been engaged in intelligence activities, potentially on behalf of the British Secret Intelligence Service (SIS), which supported anti-Nazi resistance movements across Europe.
 Eventually, he worked as an agent for the French Resistance, gathering intelligence not only against Nazi Germany but later also against the Soviet Union.

 In 1944, Wilhelm made the acquaintance of a French national named Paul Maas—alternatively recorded in documents as Masse—although it is possible that this name was a pseudonym.
 Maas had been deported by German authorities from France to Vienna, where he was forced to work in a military aviation factory designing blueprints.
 Maas maintained connections with either British intelligence, the French Resistance, or both.
 He passed copies of aircraft blueprints to his handlers and invited Wilhelm to collaborate with him in the resistance effort.
 Owing to his social standing and connections with German officers, Wilhelm was able to provide valuable intelligence, including information on troop movements and military production in Austria.
 During later interrogations, Wilhelm claimed that his motivation was driven purely by hatred of Nazism.

 During the war, Wilhelm also befriended Roman Novosad, a Ukrainian student at the Vienna Music Academy.
 Novosad lived nearby, knew Maas, and assisted with some of his requests.
 In 1944, through Novosad, Wilhelm learned of a woman known as Lidia Tulchyn—real name Hanna Prokopych—who served as a liaison for the Bandera faction of the Organisation of Ukrainian Nationalists (OUN-B).
 As the war neared its end, the Ukrainian nationalist movement increasingly sought alliances with the Western powers, who were concerned about Soviet expansion following the war.
 Wilhelm decided to serve as an intermediary between the OUN and the network connected to Maas.

 Wilhelm introduced Lidia to Maas, who agreed to cooperate with the Ukrainian nationalists and assigned her an initial task: locating German documents for a downed British pilot in Austria.
 Lidia successfully completed the assignment.
 Subsequently, she informed Wilhelm that a senior figure from the OUN had arrived in Vienna.
 Wilhelm met the man—introduced as Dmytro-Volodymyr—at Novosad's flat and later introduced him to Maas.
 The individual was, in fact, Myroslav Prokop, a leader of both the OUN and the Ukrainian Supreme Liberation Council (UHVR).